Astros win 1st World Series crown, top Dodgers 5-1 in Game 7

 The Astros streamed from the dugout and bullpen to go wild, tossing their gloves in the air.
 A thousand or so fans crowded behind the first base dugout, chanting "Hou-ston!
 Hou-ston!"

+At last, they had completed the ascent some predicted after a rebuilding club purged payroll and stripped down to bare bones a few years back.

+Famously, now, there was the Sports Illustrated cover in 2014 — after Houston had lost more than 100 games for three straight seasons — that proclaimed: "Your 2017 World Series Champs" and featured a picture of Springer in a bright Astros jersey.

-On the other side, ace Clayton Kershaw and several Dodgers leaned against the railing in the dugout, watching the Astros celebrate.
+On the other side, ace Clayton Kershaw and several Dodgers leaned against the dugout railing, watching the Astros celebrate.
 Los Angeles led the majors with 104 wins and a $240 million payroll, and rallied to win Game 6, yet it didn't pay off for part-owner Magic Johnson and his team.

 Normally a starter, Charlie Morton finished up with four stellar innings of relief for the win.